williams-jacquelinec/project7/README.md

 input via 'decoding' layer(s).
 Autoencoders are most often used as a dimensionality reduction technique.

 ### Your task
-Here you will train train an 64x16x64 autoencoder.
+Here you will train a 64x16x64 autoencoder.
 All of the following work should be done in a jupyter notebook.

 TODO:
 * Generate an instance of your NeuralNetwork class for the 64x16x64 autoencoder